bitlayer-org/bitlayer-org.github.io/docs/index.md

 Bitlayer is the first Bitcoin security-equivalent layer 2 based on BitVM.
 It consists an EVM compatible chain/sequencer that can map BTC ecological assets and facilitate the entry of BTC users.

 ## Bitlayer’s Value Propositions
-Due to the technical nature of Bitcoin, there exists a trade-off between "security and Turing completeness" for Bitcoin layer2 solutions.
+Due to the technical nature of Bitcoin, there exists a trade-off between "Security and Turing completeness" for Bitcoin layer2 solutions.

 Bitlayer aims to resolve this dilemma and realize a Bitcoin layer 2 that is equally secure as Bitcoin and Turing complete through cryptographic innovations and blockchain protocol engineering.
 This is intended to ultimately foster a prosperous Bitcoin ecosystem.